 3. Alcohol and drugs – alcohol is a depressant drug that slows the nervous system and disturbs normal sleep patterns.
 Other drugs (such as cigarettes and caffeine), stimulate the nervous system and can cause insomnia.

-4. Sleep disturbances – disturbed sleep may occur for a number of reasons.
-For example, noisy neighbours, young children who wake in the night, a snoring partner, or an uncomfortable sleeping environment (such as a stuffy bedroom).
+4. Sleep disturbances – disturbed sleep may occur for several reasons.
+For example, noisy neighbors, young children who wake at night, a snoring partner, or an uncomfortable sleeping environment (such as a stuffy bedroom).

-5. Lack of regular exercise and sedentary behaviour – physical activity is known to improve fitness, health and wellbeing, reduce stress, and boost energy levels.
+5. Lack of regular exercise and sedentary behavior – physical activity is known to improve fitness, health, and well-being, reduce stress, and boost energy levels.
 It also helps you sleep.

 1. Shift work – the human body is designed to sleep during the night.
 This pattern is set by a small part of the brain known as the circadian clock.
 A shift worker confuses their circadian clock by working when their body is programmed to be asleep.